Documentation Index

 Pipelines Supported in Scope

-Scope supports five autoregressive video diffusion pipelines.
-All are built on Wan2.1 base models and use the Self-Forcing training methodology, except RewardForcing which uses Rewarded Distribution Matching.
-Each pipeline has its own strengths - some optimize for speed, others for quality or long-context consistency.
+Scope supports six video pipelines.
+Five are autoregressive video diffusion pipelines built on Wan2.1 base models using the Self-Forcing training methodology (except RewardForcing, which uses Rewarded Distribution Matching).
+The sixth, LTX 2.3, is a joint audio-video DiT model from Lightricks that ships as an installable plugin rather than a built-in pipeline.
+Each pipeline has its own strengths.
+Some optimize for speed, others for quality, long-context consistency, or synchronized audio.
 The comparison tables below summarize the key differences to help you choose.Quick Comparison

 |---|---|---|---|